jlewis92/DevToArticleRepo/markdown/dev/devOpenSearchDashboard.md

 While I could have written out a full API to talk to the Forem API, this would have taken a long time and I had an OpenAPI spec document, so I used [OpenAPI Generator](https://openapi-generator.tech/) which can pretty much instantly generate a full API integration, just from the OpenAPI spec.
 While I'm using C# and .Net 6, this tool has [a pretty large list of supported languages](https://openapi-generator.tech/docs/generators/), so if you wanted to code something similar, you could absolutely use your language of choice, rather than C#.

-while there's a lot of different ways to install OpenAPI Generator, the easiest is probably NPM, where you just need to use the command `npm install  @openapitools/openapi-generator-cli -g` and you should be able to start using the generator.
+While there's a lot of different ways to install OpenAPI Generator, the easiest is probably NPM, where you just need to use the command `npm install  @openapitools/openapi-generator-cli -g` and you should be able to start using the generator.

 For me, all I needed to do was run the generator twice, once for V0 and again for V1 using the following command: